 How could this be?
 Well, in the 18th century when the border was created, a common practice was to draw a straight line to distinguish one country’s land from another’s.

 A fascinating discovery

-He gained over 17,000 signatures over Facebook for his cause to give the so-called “Birthday Mountain” to Finland.
+He gained over 17,000 signatures on Facebook agreeing with his plea to give the so-called “Birthday Mountain” to Finland.

 However, Solberg was happy about the positive public response, which she saw as “a clear sign that Norway and Finland have a close relationship.”

 So – as always when it comes to gifts – it’s the thought that counts.